overture-stack/lyric/README.md

 ### Quickstart development

 To setup locally make sure to set following [environtment variables](#environment-variables).

-Make a copy of `.env.schema` and rename it to `.env` with local configuration.
+Run `pnpm i` to install dependencies

 Use command `pnpm start:dev` described on [script commands](#script-commands-workspace) to start server in development mode running by default in port `3000`